Coppell Classic Swing

 Being Negative

 I am pretty okay with just about any strategy.
 If a debater is going for a kritikal position, they need to be ready to explain the literature.
 You should be more well read on the literature than I am, and ready to discuss how they operate.
-If you can't explain the K to me or still debate on the line by line, there is a high chance you won't win on it.
+If you can't explain the K to me or still debate on the line by line, there is a high chance you won't win my ballot.

 I prefer a thought out strategy compared to a bunch of positions, when most of them are not viable 2NR choices.
 I don't see the value in reading positions that can't be winnable, why waste your time?